JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

 * [Numpy](https://numpy.org/) - Data manipulation

-## Acknowledgments
+# Notes

 *) As mentioned, if the user don't feel confortable using python tools, it is possible to run everything manually using the main.c in the "maincode" directory or inserting "#" in the python line(s) in the run.sh script.

-**)pay attention to the name of output files in the script and in the python codes "results/directory", have to be the same to plot work fine.
+**)pay attention to the name of output files in the script and in the python codes "results/directory", have to be the same to plot work as expected.

 Authors: Aquino L. Espíndola, João Victor M. Barboza & Matheus de Moraes Gonçalves Correia